 Phone : +33 (0)4 76 61 50 71 Onno.Zoeter@xrce.xerox.com

-: (Bayesian) Machine Learning, Mechanism Design, Partially Observable Markov Decision Processes, Approximate Inference.
+Keywords: (Bayesian) Machine Learning, Mechanism Design, Approximate Inference Demand Management, Transportation.

 When applying machine learning approaches to human data sources we need to take into account incentives.
-Recent results from the fields of mechanism design, Bayesian statistics, and optimal control allow us to do so.
-An interesting example of misaligned incentives can be encountered when one tries to learn how well matched an on-line advertisement is to a particular target audience.
-A straightforward learning approach in the currently used auctions can lead to severe possibilities of exploitation.
-A slight change in the machine learning algorithm and auction mechanism can provably align incentives of advertisers and searchers.
+Recent results from the fields of mechanism design, Bayesian statistics and optimal control allow us to do so.